 Psychiatry Neuroscience Research

-Research on the fundamental processes controlling brain function at the molecular, genetic, and cellular levels focuses on abnormalities in various neuropsychiatric disorders.
-Studies investigate how alterations in genes, gene expression, signal transduction pathways, and neuroplasticity contribute to mental illness including schizophrenia, autism, depression, anxiety, and addiction.
+Our faculty are conducting research on the fundamental processes controlling brain function at the molecular, genetic, and cellular levels, focusing on abnormalities in various neuropsychiatric disorders.
+Current studies are investigating how alterations in genes, gene expression, signal transduction pathways, and neuroplasticity contribute to mental illness, including schizophrenia, autism, depression, anxiety, and addiction.

 Butler Lab